gec/d3-traits/README.md

   * Traits are simple components that can be mixed together to create whole charts
   * A trait can be a list of traits
   * Users can create custom traits written in D3
-* Extend D3 with a data `accessors` function so traits can access data in its native format.
+* Extend D3 with a data `accessors` function so traits can access data in its native format
+* Provide a standard set of charts (bar, line, pie) and chart components (axes, labels, interactions)

 ## Example